elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-online-practice-tests-aid-in-assessment-preparation.md

 url: /learn/education-studies/questions/how-can-online-practice-tests-aid-in-assessment-preparation
 score: -1.0
 related_article1:
-    id: 170284
+    id: 170286
+    title: >-
-    title: What are the main components of the carbon cycle?
+        Explain the role of photosynthesis in the carbon cycle.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-components-of-the-carbon-cycle
+    url: /learn/education-studies/questions/explain-the-role-of-photosynthesis-in-the-carbon-cycle
 related_article2:
-    id: 170284
+    id: 170289
+    title: >-
-    title: What are the main components of the carbon cycle?
+        What strategies can be used to improve understanding of the carbon cycle?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-components-of-the-carbon-cycle
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-improve-understanding-of-the-carbon-cycle
 related_article3:
-    id: 170287
+    id: 170291
-    title: What is carbon sequestration and why is it important?
+    title: >-
+        What techniques can be used for self-testing in preparation for assessments?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-carbon-sequestration-and-why-is-it-important
+    url: /learn/education-studies/questions/what-techniques-can-be-used-for-selftesting-in-preparation-for-assessments
 related_article4:
-    id: 170284
+    id: 170289
+    title: >-
-    title: What are the main components of the carbon cycle?
+        What strategies can be used to improve understanding of the carbon cycle?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-components-of-the-carbon-cycle
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-improve-understanding-of-the-carbon-cycle
 related_article5:
-    id: 170284
+    id: 170292
+    title: >-
-    title: What are the main components of the carbon cycle?
+        How can you evaluate your mastery of key concepts in the carbon cycle?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-components-of-the-carbon-cycle
+    url: /learn/education-studies/questions/how-can-you-evaluate-your-mastery-of-key-concepts-in-the-carbon-cycle
 ---

 &nbsp;